Top 10 High Potassium Foods List

 Adults need about 4,700 milligrams of potassium per day from food intake.

-If your body has too little potassium, it is in hypokalemia.
+If your body has too little potassium, it is hypokalemia.
 For instance, this means that the sodium-potassium pump no longer functions properly, which can lead to cramps and cardiac arrhythmia (Weiss et al. 201713).

 Potassium Deficiency